THE PARENTS’ GUIDE TO MODEL UNITED NATIONS

 - Model UN is a form of simulation-based education.
 Students are assigned different roles to interpret and role-play with other student participants.
 These roles can vary from pretending to represent a single country to a political figure.

-- When a group of students engages in this type of role-play, it is referred to as a simulation or committee.
+- When a group of students engages in this type of role-playing, it is referred to as a simulation or committee.
 Committees can range from 10 students to over 400 students in a single room debating an assigned topic.
 Examples of topics include Small Weapons and Light Arms, Nuclear Non-Proliferation, and Indigenous Peoples’ Rights.
 Students taking part in Model UN committees are referred to as delegates.

 - The goal of a Model UN committee is to produce a document written by the students to address the topic.
 These documents are referred to as Draft Resolutions.